roytang/blog/content/post/2026/07/weeknotes-07-26/index.md

 Some words I noted when catching up with NYT Spelling Bee this week (the longer words are always tougher):

+- CATALPA: Tree with long beanlike pods and trumpet shaped flowers.
 - DRAY: A low, heavy cart without sides.
 - MAILLOT: A woman's one-piece swimsuit.
 - PELLICLE: A thin skin or film, such as an organic membrane or liquid film.